ritzp30-dot/sleeve-study/README.md

-This file contains the Arduino code used for measuring water consumption events of dogs.
+This file contains the code for ArduinoIDE used for measuring water consumption events of dogs.
-This code is licensed under Nathaniel Hall
+This code is licensed under Nathaniel Hall.